-In the second analysis, we compare the performance of the latent operations to each other.
-We follow the same testing strategy with the authors of Everingham et al. 2010 to analyze the significance of the results.
-We have used the Friedman test with a different post hoc test, known as Nemenyi test (Nemenyi 1963).
-While Bonferroni-Dunn test is more suitable to compare the proposed algorithms with a control classifier, Nemenvi test is more powerful to compare all classifiers to each other.
-This test also computes a CD to check whether the difference in mean rank of two classifiers is bigger than this value.
-We show results of the second analysis for the VOC-07 and Caltech-101 data sets in Figs.11c and 12c respectively.
-Figure11c shows that the 'crop' and 'split' are not significantly different from each other in terms of their classification performance, however, their combination 'crop-split' is significantly better than both 'crop' and 'split'.
+a CD to check whether the difference in mean rank of two classifiers is bigger than this value.
+We show results of the second analysis for the VOC-07 and Caltech-101 data sets in Fig.11.(c) and Fig.12.(c) respectively.
+Fig.11.(c) shows that the 'crop' and 'split' are not significantly different from each other in terms of their classification performance, however, their combination 'crop-split' is significantly better than both 'crop' and 'split'.
 This shows that these two operations are different approaches to learn and complementary to each other.
-In both Figs.11c and 12c the 'crop-uni-split' and 'cropsplit' are not significantly different from each other.
+In both Fig.11.(c) and Fig.12.(c) the 'crop-unisplit' and 'crop-split' are not significantly different from each other.
 This is because splitting can only marginally improve the histograms by redistributing features and this results in an improvement, but not a statistically significant improvement of the result.

-7 Conclusion and Future Work
+7 Conclusion and future work